Are dental x-rays necessary? Are they safe?

 As with all of our treatment recommendations, we take a personal approach and base the frequency of your x-rays on your current oral conditions, your past dental history and any changes you may report in the health of your teeth or gums.

-Our dentists, Dr Matthew Kinsella and Dr Bradley Shepherd will promptly review your x-rays and we will alert you to any changes with your oral health that require professional attention.
+Dr Bradley Shepherd will promptly review your x-rays and we will alert you to any changes with your oral health that require professional attention.

 By opting for preventive and early diagnostic treatments, it is possible to avoid more costly and complex procedures in the future.